unahouExosite/docs/portals/README.md

 Respond 200, if user exists in some domain.

 Respond 404, if user doesn't exist in any domain.

+### Get all user accounts

+`GET /api/portals/v1/accounts`

+Get account information about all users.

+#### Request

+Request body is empty

+#### Response

+On success, response has HTTP status 200 and a body containing an array of [account object](#account-object).

+On failure, response has HTTP status of 400 or greater.

 ### List portals of authenticated user